Idris (programming language): Dependent types

 Num a signifies that the type a belongs to the type class Num.
 Note that this function still typechecks successfully as total, even though there is no case matching Nil in one vector and a number in the other.
 Because the type system can prove that the vectors have the same length, we can be sure at compile time that case will not occur and there is no need to include that case in the function’s definition.

 Proof assistant features

 Dependent types are powerful enough to encode most properties of programs, and an Idris program can prove invariants at compile time.
 This makes Idris into a proof assistant.

-There are two standard ways of interacting with proof assistants: by writing a series of tactic invocations (Coq style), or by interactively elaborating a proof term (Epigram/Agda style).
-Idris supports both modes of interaction, although the set of available tactics is not yet as useful as that of Coq.
+There are two standard ways of interacting with proof assistants: by writing a series of tactic invocations (Rocq style), or by interactively elaborating a proof term (Epigram–Agda style).
+Idris supports both modes of interaction, although the set of available tactics is not yet as useful as that of Rocq.